zetalex/genesys_2_2024_1/README.md

     - Stop bits:1
     - Parity: None

-- AXI GPIO:
+- AXI GPIO 0:
     - Use Dual Channel: ON
-    - Channel 1: Tick "All Inputs"
+    - Channel 1: Tick "All Inputs".
+Width 8 bits
-    - Channel 2: Tick "All Outputs"
+    - Channel 2: Tick "All Outputs".
+Width 8 bits

+- AXI GPIO 1:
+    - Use Dual Channel: OFF
+    - Channel 1: Tick "All Inputs".
+Width 5 bits

 - AXI Interconnect:
     - Number of Slave Interfaces: 2
     - Number of Master Interfaces: 3

 - AXI Interrupt Controller
-    - Use Fast Logic: ON
+    - Use Fast Logic: OFF
+    - Leave all the options in Auto

 Also, go in Vivado to Window > Address Editor and ensure that you have exactly what is displayed in the below image:
 <img src="img/AddressEditor.png">